Serious and Catastrophic Injuries Occur on Offshore Platforms

 It is important to know that when you are injured in an offshore construction accident, you have the right to be treated by your own doctor.
 If a company is trying to force you to see their doctor, you do not have to do so.
 Our firm can help you locate an independent physician who will provide you with the medical care and services you need to properly recover from your injuries.

-If you have been injured working on an offshore construction project you need to speak with an attorney immediately.
+If you have been injured working on an offshore construction project you need to speak with an offshore injury attorney immediately.
 There are strict statutes of limitation that apply to these types of claims – if you fail to take action within the legal time limit you could forfeit your right to recover financial compensation.

 When you work with the Willis Law Firm we will explain how the law works and make sure you take all of the steps necessary to preserve your legal rights.
 You can contact us today for a free and confidential consultation.
 Call 1-800-468-4878 or complete our firm’s online contact form.